Interesting security stuff: Why Adam Savage Won't Trust USB Keys

 I did do some more PowerShell scripting at first, like the zipping of files they showed in the demo.
 But just as in the demo, I also got some red PowerShell errors in my script.
 I did notice

-that when I watched the video, so funny to see, but I guess you need to know about PowerShell to notice that.
+that when I watched the video, I thought that was funny, but I guess you need to know about PowerShell to notice that.

 To have more access, I added starting PowerShell in admin mode, but then I got a popup with the